 You should tell the recruiter why he/she should be interested in you.
-Highlight a few valuable points from your resume that match the job description.
+Highlight a few valuable points from your CV that match the job description.
 Offer a few stats to illustrate your impact in previous positions.

 Why are YOU suitable for the job?
 What is it about your previous job experience, skills, and abilities that meet the company's needs?

 Use the information you have gathered in your research.
 Emphasize how you can help push the company forward to achieve THEIR goals.

 Outline your career goal as it relates to the position you're applying for.
 Target your skills and experience at skills and experience required for the job.